Decomposing Tensor Spaces via Path Signatures: Introduction

 Suppose that the components $X_1,\dots,X_d$ of $X$ are sufficiently smooth.
 For every positive integer $k$, the \emph{$k$-th level signature} of $X$ is an order $k$ tensor $\sigma^{(k)}(X)\in(\R^d)^{\otimes k}$, whose $(i_1,\ldots,i_k)$-th entry is

 By convention, we define $\sigma^{(0)}(X)=1$.
 The sequence $\sigma(X)=(\sigma^{(k)}(X))_k$ is the \textit{signature} of $X$.
 Signatures were first defined in \cite{Chen}, and they enjoy many useful properties.
 For instance, the signature allows to uniquely recover a sufficiently smooth path up to a mild equivalence relation (see \cite[Theorem 4.1]{chenuniqueness}).
-This means that signatures are useful tools to encode the information carried by paths in a compact form.
 One way to think about them is as a non-commutative analog of moments used to describe a probability distribution.

 In the last decades the definition of signature was extended to paths that are not necessarily differentiable, and signatures rose to prominence in stochastic analysis \cite[Chapter 7]{friz2010multidimensional}.
 They also allow to establish fruitful links between stochastics and algebraic geometry.
 This conversation started in \cite{AFS19}, and since then mathematicians have studied signature tensors with tropical, numerical and combinatorial techniques \cite{tropic,numeric,combinat}.
 In this paper we would like to introduce two different perspectives on this fascinating family of tensors.
 We are going to look at signatures from the viewpoints of representation theory and tensor decompositions.
-Our purpose is to introduce these approaches in a language accessible for people with different backgrounds.
+We aim to uncover connections between these branches of Mathematics and the theory of path signatures, introducing these approaches in a language accessible for people with different backgrounds.
 Aside from the results we present, we hope this paper will be useful as a starting point for researchers who would like to work in these areas, and can promote collaborations among different communities.
 The representation-theoretic approach appears already in \cite[Section 4]{AFS19}.
-It is the algebraic framework that captures \emph{invariants} - roughly speaking, features of the path that remain the same under linear transformations.
+It is the algebraic framework that captures \emph{invariants} - roughly speaking, features of the path that remain the same under linear transformations. {On the other hand, the tensor decomposition viewpoint in the context of signatures is original, and studied here for the first time.}